Organisational effectiveness for complex initiatives

 Defining complicated versus complex environments

 Complicated programmes operating in predictable environments lend themselves to formal governance and control.
 Complex environments, by contrast, are hallmarked unpredictable environments where this is a potential for surprises, curve balls, and emergent, derailing events that are difficult to foresee or accommodate in a programme plan.
 The budget and delivery overruns experienced on the Crossrail programme, for example, were late discoveries that the governance systems simply didn’t pick up.
 Not because they were poor at what they were designed to do, but because they were insufficient.
-Adding in yet more controls would be a natural response, but still insufficient approach.
+Adding in yet more controls would be a natural response, but still an insufficient approach.

 Hybrid organisation design